telerik/document-processing-docs/libraries/radspreadstreamprocessing/overview.md

 ![](images/SpreadStreamProcessing-Overview_01.png)

+>You can find the example from the image above in our official demos.
+It can be checked online using the [example](https://demos.telerik.com/aspnet-mvc/spreadstreamprocessing) for UI for ASP.NET MVC.

 ## What is Spread Streaming?

 Spread streaming is a document processing paradigm that allows you to create big spreadsheet documents with great performance and minimal memory footprint.